 Kelsey Ann Rose is a fashion and lifestyle photographer living in Brooklyn, NYC.
 Inspired by an open conversation between photographer and subject, her images result in honest and unique snapshots.
-This is her second set for herbeautymag, check the first one here.

 How did the idea for the series come about?

 I’ve had this old vintage slip in my closet for years now.
 I’ve always swore up and down I would use it for a shoot, I was actually ready to finally surrender and throw the thing away!
 But then I met Skylar from JAG Models.
 She had this beautiful youthful feel about her and the idea just kind of fell into place.
 We had shot together earlier that week and I was curious to see her take on a more intimate and mature ‘role‘.

 Like I mentioned, Skylar and I had previously worked together – which I think always helps in these situations.
 But I try to make all my subjects feel as comfortable as possible, keeping things light and fun on set.
 I always tell my subjects to always speak up if they’re uncomfortable in any way, once that trust is made, I think things become much more fluid.

 What was behind your decision to shoot this story on film?